fastoch/HTMX/README.md

 - start your backend by opening a terminal, placing yourself in the app directory and running `npm run dev`
 - then you can start the HTMX project just like you would start an HTML project, by starting the Live Server extension

+---

+## Final thoughts

-Notice that no CSS was added to this project, we just wanted to focus on the functional aspect.
+- Notice that no CSS was added to this project, we just wanted to focus on the functional aspect.
+- Remember that your backend needs to send HTML, not JSON.